 Countless stories are woven into each quilt.
 To begin with, there is a unique story involved in the making of each small embroidered panel.
 The small panels that go into each quilt are hand-embroidered by young women in the village of Mutare, in Zimbabwe.
 Who made the panel?
 What does the panel symbolize?

 Since it takes months to craft a quilt, over numerous quilting sessions, each session can tell a story.
 How was the fabric selected?
 Where did the fabric come from?
 How were the patterns chosen?
 What does the back of the quilt communicate?

-We have our quilts finished by an amazing long-arm quilter – Susan Porter.
+We have our quilts finished by an amazing long-arm quilter – Susan Palmer.
 The patterns incorporated in the long-arm quilting adds another chapter to the story.
 Once the quilt is done, we begin displaying it for the public to admire.
 Each event where the quilt is displayed is unique.